Ten Commandments: Religious interpretations

-The Ten Commandments concern matters of fundamental importance in Judaism and Christianity: the greatest obligation (to worship only God), the greatest injury to a person (murder), the greatest injury to family bonds (adultery), the greatest injury to commerce and law (bearing false witness), the greatest inter-generational obligation (honour to parents), the greatest obligation to community (truthfulness), the greatest injury to movable property (theft).

 The Ten Commandments are written with room for varying interpretation, reflecting their role as a summary of fundamental principles.
 They are not as explicit or as detailed as rules or as many other biblical laws and commandments, because they provide guiding principles that apply universally, across changing circumstances.
-They do not specify punishments for their violation.
+They do specify severe punishments for their violation.
 Their precise import must be worked out in each separate situation.

 The Bible indicates the special status of the Ten Commandments among all other Torah laws in several ways: